Here are the most common, frequently asked questions about applying to and working at Accenture.

 We partner with MyPlus consulting and are members of the Business Disability Forum and the Social Mobility Foundation to ensure that our recruitment process is fair and accessible to all candidates.

-We can provide various adjustments that will enable you to perform your best at all stages of the recruitment process.
+We can provide various adjustments, personalised to individual requirements, that will enable you to perform your best at all stages of the recruitment process.
 Examples of adjustments we have made in the past include, but are not limited to, providing extra time, changing the format of an assessment, and scheduling an interview at a specific time.
-Please do tell us as soon as possible if you require any adjustments or changes to the interview process so that you can demonstrate your full potential at interview/assessment stage.
+Please do tell us as soon as possible if you require any adjustments or changes to the recruitment process so that you can demonstrate your full potential at interview/assessment stage.

-If you have a specific question related to disability, please contact our Early Talent Recruiters at AccentureETsupport@accenture.com and we will be in touch with you directly to discuss.
+If you have a specific question related to adjustments and how we can support you, please contact our Early Talent Recruitment Team at AccentureETsupport@accenture.com and we will be in touch with you directly to discuss.
+Please be assured that any discussions are confidential and would have no impact on the outcome of your application.

 Due to the very high volumes of applications, unfortunately we cannot give feedback at initial application stage.
 However, we will endeavour to provide feedback at the later stages of the assessment process where possible.